bodo-ai/Bodo/README.md

 Deliver HPC-grade performance and scalability for Python data workloads as if the code was written in C++/MPI, whether running on a laptop or across large cloud clusters.

 2. **Easy to Use:**
-Easily integrate into Python workflows with a simple decorator, and support native Pandas and NumPy APIs.
+Easily integrate into Python workflows, whether it is changing a single import to unlock the power of Bodo DataFrames, or adding a simple decorator to a performance-critical function with Bodo JIT.

 3. **Interoperable:**
 Compatible with regular Python ecosystem, and can selectively speed up only the functions that are Bodo supported.